uozuAho/note_searcher/readme.md

 ## Todo

-- build index
 - remove default search query (the soup thing)
 - dont use args directly as search query
     - eg. "!" breaks parser
     - how to do phrases, NOT, AND, OR etc...?
-- how to run from any dir
 - tag parser/searcher
 - what other search features does lucene have? titles, authors etc.
 - vs code plugin